-- A single point of contact for each LA in an outbreak is in place - A LA-PHE SOP has been produced for all COVID-19 outbreaks across West Midlands and is currently in the process of being finalised.
-See Appendix 1 of the main report. - Initial outbreak management will be undertaken by PHE.
-This will include a risk assessment, arrangement symptomatic testing, isolation of residents, contact tracing within the home and the provision of advice and guidance.
-Further management will be undertaken in collaboration with the CCG Care Home quality leads and Infection Prevention and Control Team, alongside the LA, including the organisation of rapid whole home testing and provision of ongoing infection control advice.
-Simple outbreaks can be taken over by the LA from an outbreak management perspective, but can be referred back to PHE should they become complex. - Testing of residents can be undertaken via our local testing provider Arley Medical Services or care homes can request kits from the national portal.
-The interpretation of testing results is recognised as an area of concern for care homes and thus flow charts have been developed to assist with this.
-These are kept under review:

-Flowchart guidance for care home staff and residents following COVID-19 testing
+- A single point of contact for each LA in an outbreak is in place - A LA-PHE SOP has been produced for all COVID-19 outbreaks across West Midlands.
+See Appendix 1 of the main report. - Initial outbreak management will be undertaken by PHE, supported by the LA,.
+This will include a risk assessment, symptomatic testing, isolation of residents, contact tracing within the home and the provision of advice and guidance.
+Further management will be undertaken in collaboration with the LA and other partners, including the organisation of whole home testing.
+Simple outbreaks can be taken over by the LA, but can be referred back to PHE should they become complex. - Testing of residents can be undertaken via our local testing provider Arley or care homes can request kits from the national portal.
+The interpretation of testing results is recognised as an area of concern for care homes and thus flow charts have been developed to assist with this: Flowchart guidance for care home staff and residents following COVID-19 testing - Contact tracing is undertaken by CTAS (Contact tracing and advisory service) although it is recognised that local public health teams are likely to have an increased role in contact tracing in the future. - Backward contact tracing by the local public health team has been undertaken in one care home that had an outbreak.
+It can provide important information about the spread and transmission of the virus that is helpful to prevent future outbreaks, and inform the management of outbreaks should they occur.